dmikey/vscode-httpgas/README.md

-# VS Code extension template
+# Just a Simple HTTP Extension

-This is a starting template for VS Code extensions
+Make HTTP Calls from VSCode